re4388/build-rxjs/readme.md

 ## learn RxJs

+- TODO: TS version, not completed
-See this video and learn RxJs
+- See this video and learn RxJs
 [(16) André Staltz (@andrestaltz): You will learn RxJS at ng-europe 2016 - YouTube](https://www.youtube.com/watch?v=uQ1zhJHclvs&t=1223s)